RandomReaper/ft2tcp/README.md

 Qt/C++ code for [ft245_sync_if.vhd](https://github.com/RandomReaper/pim-vhdl/blob/master/hdl/rtl/ft245_sync_if/ft245_sync_if.vhd).

+## Eeprom
+The FTDI EEPROM must be configured in fifo mode, see [eeprom configuration](./eeprom-config/README.md).

 ## Performance
 Performance is really close to USB full speed maximum, more than 40 MiB/s (see [perf.txt](./perf.txt))